 Alaska Airline Lounges

 Alaska Airline’s lounges are called Board Rooms, and they are located at airports in Anchorage, Alaska; Seattle, Washington; Portland, Washington, and Los Angeles, California.
-Board Room membership also provides access to around 50 affiliate lounges worldwide.
+Board Room membership also provides access to around 50 affiliated lounges worldwide.

-Amenities include comfortable seating, work stations, power outlets, conference rooms, Wi-Fi, and faxes and copiers.
+Amenities include comfortable seating, workstations, power outlets, conference rooms, Wi-Fi, and faxes and copiers.
 Board Rooms offer complimentary drinks including coffee, juices, beer, wine, cocktails, and snacks.

 A one-day pass can be purchased for non-members for $45 in Anchorage, Alaska; Seattle, Portland, and Los Angeles, California.
 Members can be accompanied by family members or up to two guests at no extra charge.
 The table below shows how the cost of membership to Alaska Airlines’ Board Room compares with other airline lounge memberships.

 |Alaska Airlines||$45||$295 to $350|